dmnrcht/BikeTracks/doc/report.md

 </gpx>
 ```

-Then the API transforms it and stores in a postgreSQL database.
+The file is in XML with its own markup tags.
+To retrieve information on the track, we extract from tag `<trk>` the name, type and all the points defining the track.
+These points are included in tag `<trkseg>` which includes `<trkpt>` containing the needed data, that is the latitutde, longitude, elevation and time.

+The backend extracts these informations and store them in a postgreSQL database using PostGIS extension to transform the XML syntax into some readable postgreSQL data.
+During this process, the centroid is computed and stored to avoid calculating it over and over every time a GET request is made.

-The API will return the tracks in a JSON format.
+Then the API will return the tracks in a JSON format.

 TODO schema architecture